National Hamburger Day (May 28)

 Whether you’re grilling in the backyard or cooking indoors, these standout burger recipes bring something unique to the table:

-Bacon Jam Burgers.
-This one’s all about that rich, sticky bacon jam.
-Pile it high on a beef patty with crispy fried onions and sharp cheddar.
-It’s the kind of sweet-salty combo that takes a classic to the next level.
+Bacon Jam Burgers – rich, sticky bacon jam piled on a beef patty with crispy fried onions and sharp cheddar.
+The sweet-salty combination is hard to argue with.

-Truffle Brie Mushroom Burgers.
-An elevated option for foodies: beef patties topped with brie, sautéed mushrooms, and a drizzle of truffle oil.
-Serve on ciabatta with a handful of arugula for a rich, earthy bite.
+Truffle Brie Mushroom Burgers – beef topped with brie, sautéed mushrooms, and a drizzle of truffle oil on ciabatta.
+For a more elevated version of the day.

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**